UW-SASWE/RAT/docs/Plugins/Forecasting.md

 PLUGINS:
 	forecast: True
 	forecast_lead_time: 15
-	forecast_start_time: end_date     # can either be “end_date” or a date in YYYY-MM-DD format
+	forecast_gen_start_date: end_date     # can either be “end_date” or a date in YYYY-MM-DD format
+	forecast_gen_end_date: 				# a date in YYYY-MM-DD format (Optional)
-	forecast_rule_curve_dir: /path/to/rule_curve
+	forecast_rule_curve_dir: /path/to/rule_curve   (Optional)
 	forecast_reservoir_shpfile_column_dict: {column_id: GRAND_ID, column_capacity: CAP_MCM}
+	forecast_vic_init_state: 			# path of VIC state file or date in YYYY-MM-DD format (Optional)
+	forecast_rout_init_state: 			# path of Routing state file or date in YYYY-MM-DD format (Optional)
+	forecast_storage_scenario: [ST, GO, CO]
+  	forecast_storage_change_percent_of_smax: [20, 10, 5]
 ```

-The `forecast_start_time` option controls when the forecast will begin.
+The `forecast_gen_start_date` option controls when the generation of forecast will begin.
 If the value is set to `end_date`, the forecast will begin on the end date of RAT’s normal mode of running, i.e., in nowcast mode, which are controlled by `start_date` and `end_date` options in the BASIN section.
-Alternatively, a date in the YYYY-MM-DD format can also be provided to start the forecast from that date.
-The forecast window or the number of days ahead for which the forecast is generated is controlled by the `forecast_lead_time` option, with a maximum of 15 days ahead.
+Alternatively, a date in the YYYY-MM-DD format can also be provided to start the generation of forecast from that date.
+The `forecast_gen_end_date` option defines the end date for which forecasts will be generated.
+The forecast window for each date when the forecast is being generated or the number of days ahead for which the forecast is generated is controlled by the `forecast_lead_time` option, with a maximum of 15 days ahead.
 The `forecast_rule_curve_dir` option should point to the directory containing the rule curve files for the reservoir.
 The `forecast_reservoir_shpfile_column_dict` option specifies the names of the columns that correspond to the ID and capacity of the reservoir, named `column_id` and `column_capacity`.
 These columns should be present in the [`reservoir_vector_file` in the GEE section](../../Configuration/rat_config/#gee) in the configuration file for running the forecasting plugin.
+The `forecast_vic_init_state` option can be used to define the date of vic init file (if any) or path of the vic init state file.
+If the path is provided, it is assumed as the state file corresponding to `forecast_gen_start_date` and `forecast_rout_init_state` becomes a required parameter.

 !!!note
 	The files in the `forecast_rule_curve_dir` should be named according to their IDs, corresponding to the values in `column_id`.
 For instance, if the id of a reservoir is 7001, then the file name of the reservoir's rule curve should be `7001.txt`.
 The rule curve files should be in `.txt` format with the following columns - `Month,S/Smax`, corresponding to the month and the storage level as a fraction of the maximum storage level.
 Rule curve files for reservoirs in the [GRAND](https://www.globaldamwatch.org/grand) database can be downloaded [here](https://www.dropbox.com/scl/fi/jtquzasjdv2tz1vtupgq5/rc.zip?rlkey=4svbutjd3aup255pnrlgnxbkl&dl=0).